NaluFigueira/NetFrameworkAlura/README.md

 </p>

 <p align="center">
-  <a href="#bulb-main-features">Technologies</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;
+  <a href="#bulb-main-features">Main Features</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;
   <a href="#rocket-technologies">Technologies</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;
   <a href="#information_source-how-to-use">How To Use</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;
 </p>

 ## :bulb: Main Features

 This project documents everything learned on Alura's ASP.NET Core REST APIs training.
-For now the main project approaches the following topics:
+For now, the main project approaches the following topics:

 - Essential procedures with HTTP methods
 - Entities relationships